 iii) Enable Arguments Case Sensitive, if required.
 This will ensure the match value has the same case as specified in the match value pattern.

-Note: Starting with Avi Vantage release 20.1.3, to string groups are also supported for in addition to the math value pattern.
+Note: Starting with Avi Vantage release 20.1.3, string groups are also supported for in addition to the match value pattern.

 - Click on Add Match Element and define the match elements as shown below: